DoctorLogicProduct/dltest/dental-data-solutions-email-blast.md

   component: feature-1
   component_css: feature
   img_alignment: Right
-  text: As our partner, you will have access to the latest solutions, transparent
+  text: 'As our partner, you will have access to the latest solutions, transparent
-    reporting, unlimited content, technology upgrades, dedicated support and a 100% HIPAA compliant platform.
-You will be taken care of with feedback on how to grow your practice from like minded people who are medical marketing experts.
+    reporting, unlimited content, technology upgrades, dedicated support and a 100% HIPAA compliant platform. '
   headline: The DoctorLogic Difference
   img: "/uploads/EstablishTrustThumb.jpg"
   class: ''